HumanSignal/label-studio/README.md

       }
     }
   }],
-  "data": { "here is your task fields": "" }
+  "data": { "here are your task fields": "" }
 }
 ```